sagemath/sagewiki_to_gh-2022-10-10/combinat/FPSAC09/projects.md

 == Module for generate integer list up to the action of a permutation group ==

  * Integrate a StabChain from Gap to sage
  * Finalise the module and submit it

-NicolasBorie
+NicolasBorie (help needed!)